Notes on Gravitational Physics

-These are particle orbits that graze the black hole, that have an impact parameter just large enough to avoid being swallowed.
+Zoom-whirl orbits, then, are particle orbits that graze the black hole, orbits with an impact parameter just large enough to avoid being swallowed.
 Typical comets in the solar system are the result of chance encounters of ice balls (in the Kuiper belt and Oort cloud) with passing stars that nudge them in a direction that removes enough of their orbital energy that they fall toward the Sun.
-Because orbital speed at that distance is already small, they start their infall with in nearly parabolic orbits with the small impact parameter associated with their small initial speed.
+Because orbital speed at that distance is already small, they start their infall in nearly parabolic orbits with the small impact parameter associated with their small initial speed.
 Zoom-whirl orbits are most likely to arise from a similar scenario: Stars initially not too near a galactic black hole that are nudged into a trajectory that grazes the black hole have the best chance of being in the zoom-whirl parameter range. \\

 {\sl Precession Angle}\\